Home/NBA

 article-image

 That optimism is fueled by additions like Myles Turner, whose shooting has already made an impact.
 The Bucks attempted 48 threes against Chicago, hitting 20.
-Giannis doesn’t need to be a stretch big if the floor is stretched for him.
-His driving lanes are clearer, his kick-outs sharper.
+Giannis doesn’t need to stretch himself big; if the floor is stretched out for him, already.
 It’s a version of Milwaukee basketball that might finally click.
-Still, chemistry can’t just be a preseason word.
+Still, chemistry can’t just be a preseason buzzword.

 And if Milwaukee doesn’t stand tall enough?
 Well, that’s where all the speculations grow louder.

 The New York Knicks have long hovered in the background of Giannis rumors.
-They’ve checked in, run the math, and even discussed preliminary frameworks.
+They’ve checked in.
 But the finances are overwhelming.
-Karl-Anthony Towns and OG Anunoby already account for nearly $433 million in combined deals.
-New York’s salary cap room is tight, so even if Giannis wanted to make the jump, it wouldn’t be easy.
+New York’s salary cap is tight, so even if Giannis wanted to make the jump, it wouldn’t be easy.
 So what’s left for Milwaukee?

 ADVERTISEMENT